rthuffman/WFGY/ProblemMap/Atlas/patch-wave-2-freeze-note-v1.md

 This is a hardening wave, not a decoration wave.

-### 4.2 The atlas becomes broader in a disciplined way
+### 4.2 The Atlas becomes broader in a disciplined way

 Patch Wave 2 introduces the first real bridge beyond narrow AI-only use.

 That means the system now has a cleaner answer to the question:

-- can this atlas travel further without collapsing
+- can this Atlas travel further without collapsing

 Patch Wave 2 says yes, but carefully.